pierrev34/california-energy-analysis/README.md

 ## Goal & Importance

-This project quantifies the growth of renewables and the evolution of fossil fuel use in California’s grid.
+This project quantifies the growth of renewables and the evolution of fossil fuel use in California's grid.
 It answers what changed over the last decade and by how much, presenting a concise summary and exportable data.

 ## Tech & Data